FeatherCMS/feather/README.md

 ### Using Xcode

+- ⚠️ Warning: DO NOT USE the `swift package generate-xcodeproj` command.
 - Make sure that you open the project by double clicking the `Package.swift` file.
 - Set the [custom working directory](https://theswiftdev.com/beginners-guide-to-server-side-swift-using-vapor-4/) for the `Run` scheme to the root of the project directory.
 - If needed setup a [post-action script](https://theswiftdev.com/10-short-advices-that-will-make-you-a-better-vapor-developer-right-away/) to automatically shut-down previous server instances.